f5devcentral/f5-distributed-cloud-labs-101/application/docs/state2/tcpLb.rst

     ==============================  =====
     Name                            brews-mongodb
     Listen Port                     27017
-    Where to Advertise the VIP      Advertise Customer
+    Where to Advertise the VIP      Advertise Custom
     ==============================  =====

     |tcp_lb_config|

 #.
 Configure Domains

     #.
-Under the *Domains* section click the *Add item* button.
+Under the *Domains* section (above the port configuration) click the *Add item* button.
     #.
 Enter a domain:

         ======== =====